jeanbaptisteb/doccleaner/README.md

 This is often a more efficient and reliable method than using VBA or OOBASIC macros, particularly on large documents.
 Moreover, it is independant from the OS and the word processor you use.

+###A word of caution
+For the moment, for security reasons, it should not be used with untrusted documents as input (defusedxml implementation still pending).

 ##SHORT DOCUMENTATION